 - All dependencies are up to date.

-- Dependencies (that use RN linking) are not deprecated and supporting latest RN version.
+- Dependencies (that use RN linking) are not deprecated and support the latest RN version.

-- Dependencies in package.json are meeting the industry standards.
+- Dependencies in package.json are meeting industry standards.

 Then, check if:

-- App got own native modules written (no support from npm).
+- The app got own native modules written (no support from npm).

 3. Code Quality:

 - There is a typing solution implemented (TypeScript / Prop Types / Flow).

 - Eslint and/or prettier is added.